The Nevers: Cancellation

 On December 12, 2022, HBO canceled the series after one season and announced it would be pulled from the HBO Max library.
 It was also reported that the series, including the remaining six unaired episodes, may stream on another platform.
 Deadline reported that the storyline was "crafted in a way that it concludes with Season 1B".
 In January 2023, it was confirmed that all 12 episodes would be available on Warner Bros.
 Discovery's FAST channel on Tubi beginning that year, later specified to be February 13 for episodes 1–5, February 14 for episodes 6–9, and February 15 for episodes 10–12.

 Broadcast

 The Nevers premiered on April 11, 2021, on HBO and HBO Max, and was set to consist of 12 episodes, split into two 6-episode parts.
 The series' official trailer was released on March 23, 2021.
 The second part of the first season premiered on February 14–15, 2023, on Tubi.
+In the UK, all 12 episodes began streaming on ITVX in February 2026.